kary2003/18-Proof-of-Authority/README.md

 ---

-# Setting up a PuperNet private network using `geth`
+# Setting up and running a PuperNet private network using `geth`

-In this tutorial, I will demonstrate using `geth`, the official Ethereum client, how to run a PupperNet private network.

-This network is configured for `5 second` block times, and uses the Clique Proof of Authority consensus algorithm.
-This will ensure fast and efficient testing, so no need to worry about your CPU.
-The chain ID is `333`.
+Proof of Authority consesus Algorithm.

+ * Network configuration: '5 second' block times.
+ * Network chain ID: 333

 The sealer node addresses are: